chenyongwei/NavDrawer/README.md

-ScrollViewNavigator
+NavDrawer
 ===================

-A navigator bar to simulate navigation between sections and activities/rows.
+A navigation bar to simulate finding something in multiple drawer.